Sebbo101/Sebbo101/README.md

 # My Personal GitHub Repository!

+Welcome to my personal GitHub repository!
+My name is Seb and I am from the Netherlands.

+I just started my coding journey and I aim to learn different languages.
+I am currently following courses on [Datacamp.com](https://app.datacamp.com/)
+Feel free to reach out to me in any way shape or form.
+See you around!

+Kind regards,

+Seb
 <!--
 **Sebbo101/Sebbo101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.